 The Mindful Eating Program has partnered with Tri-delta and The Reflections program to implement a structured prevention program for UT women.
 This peer-led program has a proven track record of preventing eating disorders in college women and we are proud to co-sponsor this important initiative with UT Panhellenic Council.
-We will also be launching a body image prevention program called The Body Project in the near future.
+We also help facilitate groups through a body image prevention program called The Body Project.

 Do I have an Eating Disorder or is it just disordered eating?

 You may have an eating disorder if you find yourself described here.
 You might find that you're struggling with disordered eating instead.